jarviscanada/jarvis_data_eng_AnthonyInthavong/README.md

 # Anthony Inthavong .
 Jarvis Consulting

 My name is Anthony Inthavong and I graduated from the University of Toronto in 2020, specializing in Machine Learning and Data Science with extensive experience in Programming and Algorithms.
-I am a versatile developer with a diverse skillset, having theoretical knowledge of computer science and machine learning, along with their practical applications.
-Through Jarvis I have worked on a variety of unique projects utilizing Java 1.8, Maven, Linux/Bash, Git, Docker and RDBMS.
+I am a versatile developer with a diverse skill set, having theoretical knowledge of computer science and machine learning, along with their practical applications.
+Through Jarvis, I have worked on a variety of unique projects utilizing Java 1.8, Maven, Linux/Bash, Git, Docker, and RDBMS.
 I am very eager to meet with Jarvis' clients and not only learn from them, but also demonstrate my skill set.

 ## Skills